Jump to:

 What makes Cult of the Lamb truly special is how it mixes cute, cartoonish art with dark, twisted themes.
 The balance between fast-paced dungeon crawling and thoughtful cult management keeps gameplay fresh and addictive.
 Plus, every run feels different thanks to procedural generation and unpredictable follower behavior.

-2. Darkest Dungeon [Best Strategy Dungeon Crawler]
+2. Darkest Dungeon [Best Hardcore Strategy Dungeon Crawler]

 Darkest Dungeon - Best Strategy Dungeon Crawler